-(17) To recommend amendments to this Gaming Ordinance to the Tribal Council.
+(17) To recommend amendments this Gaming Ordinance to the Tribal Council.

-(18) To submit an annual report to the Tribal Council on the activities of the Commission, such report to include information on the funding, income, and expenses of the Commission.
+(18) To submit an annual report to the Tribal Council on the activities of the

+Commission, such report to include information on the funding, income, and expenses of the Commission.

 C. Composition; Staggered Terms.
 The Commission shall consist of three (3) Commissioners appointed by the Governor of the Pueblo, with the consent of the Tribal Council.
-Each Commissioner shall serve for a term of three (3) years; provided that, in order to stagger the expiration of terms of office, the first Commissioner appointed shall serve a three-year term, the second Commissioner appointed shall serve a two-year term, and the third Commissioner appointed shall serve a one-year term.
-A Commissioner may serve after the expiration of his term of office until a successor has been appointed, unless such Commissioner has been removed for cause under Subsection E of this Section.
+Each Commissioner shall serve for a terms of three (3) years; provided that, in order to stagger the expiration of terms of office, the first Commissioner appointed shall serve a three-year term, the second Commissioner appointed shall serve a two-year term, and the third Commissioner appointed shall serve a one-year term.
+A Commissioner may serve after the expiration of his term of office until a successor has been appointed, unless such Commissioner had been removed for cause under Subsection E of this Section.

 D. Qualification of Commissioners.
 At least one (1) Commissioner must be an enrolled member of the Pueblo.
-No person shall be eligible or qualified to serve or continue to serve as a Commissioner or as an appointee or employee of the Commission, who:
+No person shall be eligible or qualified to serve or continue to serve as a Commissioner, who;